wizelineacademy/react-apprenticeship-capstone4/README.md

 - Error Boundaries are applied correctly at least for 1 component within the app (15 points)
 - useMemo and useCallback hooks are implemented correctly to improve performance if needed (20 points)

-### Submitting your Deliverable

-- Once you’ve covered all the requirements specified above and completed all the bullets on the Evaluation Criteria section, push your changes to your branch and **open a PR that can be merged into your main branch of your own GitHub repository.**
-- Deploy your app into a hosting service such as Netlify, Firebase, Heroku, GitHub Pages, etc.
-- Share the links of both your PR and your application to your mentor

 ## Final Deliverable

 **Related topics:** Static Analysis Code, Jest and React Testing Library